giuse/devops/README.md

-A bunch of scripts to support working on a computer.
+A bunch of scripts to support working on (and around) a computer.

+## `shrinkpdf.sh`

+#### Reduces the size of your pdf

+Classic example: you need to email the scan of a document, but your scans are either too large to attach or horribly illegible.
+Enter `shrinkpdf`: it squeezes every ounce of performance out of `gs` to make small documents that look extremely good.
+Had this script around since forever, never thought of moving it to the devops.
+But hey, makes sense to me :)

 ## `quick_swap.sh`